XvYCC: Adoption

 A mechanism for signaling xvYCC support and transmitting the gamut boundary definition for xvYCC has been defined in the HDMI 1.3 Specification.
 No new mechanism is required for transmitting the xvYCC data itself, as it is compatible with HDMI's existing YCbCr formats, but the display needs to signal its readiness to accept the extra-gamut xvYCC values (in Colorimetry block of EDID, flags xvYCC709 and xvYCC601), and the source needs to signal the actual gamut in use in AVI InfoFrame and use gamut metadata packets to help the display to intelligently adapt extreme colors to its own gamut limitations.

 This should not be confused with HDMI 1.3's other new color feature, deep color.
 This is a separate feature that increases the precision of brightness and color information, and is independent of xvYCC.

-xvYCC is not supported by DVD-Video but is supported by the high-definition recording format AVCHD and PlayStation 3 and Blu-ray.
-It is also supported by some cameras, like Sony HDR-CX405, that does actually tag the video as xvYCC with BT.709 inside Sony's XAVC.
+xvYCC is not supported by DVD-Video but is supported by the high-definition recording format AVCHD, PlayStation 3, Blu-ray.
+It is also supported by some cameras, like Sony HDR-CX405, that tag the video as xvYCC with BT.709 inside Sony's XAVC.
+Most of Sony's mirrorless cameras intended mainly for still photography tag this on recorded videos as well.